Garbanzo Bean Soup with Garlic, Sumac, Olive Oil, and Lemon

-When beans are well-softened, check the amount of liquid and see if you want to add a bit more hot water before pureeing soup.
+- When beans are well-softened, check the amount of liquid and see if you want to add a bit more hot water before pureeing soup.
 (Stovetop cooking will probably take at least twice as much water as crockpot cooking.)

 - Puree soup and serve with olive oil, Ground Sumac (affiliate link), and lemon juice as described above.

 Whether cooking in crockpot or on stove, pre-soaking the beans is recommended if you have trouble digesting dried beans.
 Soak for 8 hours, then discard the soaking water and rinse beans before proceeding with recipe.
 Cooking time for either version of the recipe will be shorter if you use soaked beans.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Beans aren’t low in carbs, but all types of dried beans are wonderful low-glycemic foods, so Garbanzo Bean Soup with Garlic, Sumac, Olive Oil, and Lemon is perfect for any phase of the South Beach Diet or other low-glycemic eating plans.
+Beans aren’t low in carbs, but all types of dried beans are wonderful low-glycemic foods, so Garbanzo Bean Soup with Garlic, Sumac, Olive Oil, and Lemon is perfect for any phase of the original South Beach Diet or other low-glycemic eating plans.
 Remember portion size is limited if you’re having this for South Beach Phase One.
 This is too high in carbs for a low-carb diet.

 Find More Recipes Like This One: